PatrickRych/Quant-Dashboard/README.md

 ## How It’s Used

+This dashboard is used after a deep anaylsis, including: Equity Factor Model, regression, etc., Then I look for actionable insights which have been backtested.

 🔹 Tactical Trade Scanning
 - Identify oversold/overbought conditions using return and volume Z-scores.
 - Confirm trend strength with momentum overlays.